 Similar to vlogging, podcasting has seen a massive spike in the last few years.
-More people have taken an interest in sharing their interests with the world not only through web content but also through audio in the form of podcasts.
+More people have taken an interest in sharing their interests with the world not only through web content but also through audio.
 Buzzsprout looks to take a major step forward when it comes to providing both aspiring and existing podcasters a very reliable and efficient platform.

 Company History & Background